 So what led me to become an Author?
 Well, for most of my life, I have dabbled with writing various pieces, from poems to short fictional stories but never considered doing anything with them as they had always been just for fun.

-However, in January 2009 (following a bizarre, wine-fuelled conversation with a very good friend of mine … another story) I decided to have a go at writing a novel.
-Thus, my first novel Letterbox was conceived which is a fictional take on the infamous IRA bombing of Manchester in 1996.
+However, in January 2009 (following a conversation with a very good friend of mine … another story), I decided to follow his advice and write a book.
+It didn’t take me long before I became gripped by the topic and wanted to research everything around the IRA bombing in my city, Manchester; I felt I just had to write about it.
+This is how my first novel Letterbox was conceived, a fictional take on the infamous IRA bombing of Manchester in 1996.
 It took me a year to complete, as I had to write it in my spare time but found it to be one of the most satisfying and interesting paths that I have ever followed.
 Thus, the writing bug became firmly embedded within me.

 My second book, George; A Gentleman of the road (a true story about one of Manchester’s homeless) was released in May 2013 with a debut book signing event taking place at Waterstone’s Bookstore in Manchester.
 The turn out of people to that event took both me and the store manager by surprise, I can tell you and my fifteen minutes of fame, so to speak, is an experience that I will never forget.
 Having so many people turn up to a bookstore just to see me was not only completely overwhelming but incredibly exciting.

 My third novel, The Good in Mister Philips followed in January 2014 which is an erotic novel set to rival Fifty Shades … or so I have been reliably informed … whilst my fourth novel, Nobody Heard Me Cry (a fact-based tale of Manchester’s darker side) was released in December 2015.